Rolling Resistance on Zwift: Crr and Power Savings of Various Wheels

 • Grass (found only on Repack Ridge, as far as we know)

-When the Crr increases, two things happen in game: your speed drops, and resistance increases on your smart trainer.
+When Crr increases, two things happen in game: your speed drops, and resistance increases on your smart trainer.

 Zwift Wheel Categories